A weekend in West Sussex, England

 Archery demonstration – lots of fun!

-After visiting the castle we decided to walk the town, it appeared to be dotted with small restaurants, antique shops and more~ so why not?
-We stopped in for some tea and scones at the Belinda’s 16th Century Tea Room.
+Next, we decided to walk the town.
+The town of Arundel had small restaurants, antique shops, and more~ so why not?
+We stopped in for some tea and scones at Belinda’s 16th Century Tea Room.
 This precious tea room tucked away on a side street drew us in it looked so cozy and inviting.
 Our tea and scones just hit the spot for a mid-day treat!

-REMINDER ~ some restaurants close down in the UK around 2 p.m. for a few hour rest (similar to France) so you’ll want to catch a bite to eat before this – although we found many restaurants to open back up again around 5 p.m. or 6 p.m. (reservations are recommended for dinner even for a small party of two as space is limited in many quaint pubs and restaurants)
+REMINDER ~ some restaurants close down in the UK around 2 p.m. for a few hour rest (similar to France) so you’ll want to catch a bite to eat before this – although we found many restaurants to open back up again around 5 p.m. or 6 p.m. (reservations are recommended for dinner.)
+Incidentally, even for just Frances and myself, such a small party, we needed a reservation.
+The quaint pubs and eateries do not have huge dining halls or all you can eat buffets.

-Our next town to visit was Chichester ~ less than thirty minutes away from Petworth we headed off to another adventure.
-Chichester is considered a cathedral town and has a history dating back to the Roman Empire.
-Today it is a bustling little city and college town that also serves as its’ county seat.
+Next, we made our way to Chichester ~ less than thirty minutes from Petworth we headed off to another adventure, what a weekend!
+Chichester is considered a cathedral town, a town centered around faith.
+It has historical roots dating back to the Roman Empire.
+Today in West Sussex it is a bustling little city and college town that also serves as its’ county seat.

-Free tours are given every day at 11:15 and 2:30 p.m. – Monday through Saturday.
-Our lovely guide, Alan was a perfect docent with wit, facts and humor.
+If you visit the church, free tours of the Cathedral are given every day from 11:15 to 2:30 p.m.
+Monday through Saturday.
+Our lovely guide, Alan was a perfect docent with wit, facts, and humor.
 British humor, which is a little like slightly sarcasm, also my second language.
 This is as much an art museum as it is a church.
-You will be amazed at the stain glass artwork, tapestries and mosaics that line the walls of this expansive cathedral.
+Frances and I were amazed at the stained glass artwork, tapestries, and mosaics that line the walls of the church.

-Alan regaled us with stories of the spire falling and parts of the tower, no one was hurt but the massive construction to repair was super costly.
-The building of the cathedral began in 1076 after a decree was made that larger populations in England would need a cathedral and not just a church.
-It is a breathtaking place of worship and I was grateful to hear all of the amazing history.
+Alan regaled us with stories of the church’s history.
+The difficulty with the construction of the magnificent spire, a fire, and more.
+Don’t miss the tour.
+Cathedral construction began in 1076 after a decree which said larger populations in England need a cathedral and not just a church.
+It is a breathtaking place of worship and I was grateful to hear all of the amazing histories.

 Although many museums in the U.K. are free consider making a donation.
 It doesn’t have to be much, something though.
 Alan told us it costs about £3000 a day to maintain the church.